 - We’ve set up a “green corner” for recycling (ink cartridges, batteries, plastic caps, paper, plastic bottles, cans, etc.).

-- We offer daily warm-up sessions to maids and spa therapists, taught by a fitness specialist right before work, in order to prevent musculoskeletal disorders.
+- We offer warm-up sessions to maids and spa therapists, taught by a fitness specialist right before work, in order to prevent musculoskeletal disorders.

 - We’ve set up a selective sorting system for waste (for newspapers, batteries, etc.) and encourage guests to save water and energy using brochures made from “Shiro Alga Carta” algae paper.
 These are placed in every room, and shaped like the hotel’s mascot – a small seahorse!

 - We’ve replaced the room directory with an electronic tablet that also highlights the establishment’s actions to promote sustainable development.

 - We’ve replaced complimentary toiletries (soap and shampoo) with wall dispensers.

 - Organization of events for the "Fête de la mer" in partnership with the Monte-Carlo Beach, echoing the commitment of both establishments to the protection of the environment and the promotion of marine heritage.